tf-encrypted/tf-encrypted/README.md

 make build
 ```

 This latter is useful on platforms for which the pip package has not yet been compiled but is also needed for [development](./docs/CONTRIBUTING.md).
 Note that this will get you a working basic installation, yet a few more steps are required to match the performance and security of the version shipped in the pip package, see the [installation instructions](./docs/INSTALL.md).

 # Usage

-The following is an example of simple matmul on encrypted data using TF Encrypted:
+The following is an example of simple matmul on encrypted data using TF Encrypted based on TF2,
+you could execute matmul in eager mode or building a graph by `@tfe.function`.

 ```python
 import tensorflow as tf